Set up G Suite for Outlook for your users

 - Click Save.

-- Turn on the Drive service and Drive apps (required for notes sync to Drive):
+- Turn on the Drive service and Drive apps (required to synchronize notes to Drive):

 - To turn on Drive, see Turn Drive on or off for users.